-Cattle ranching is the principal driver of deforestation in the central Peruvian Amazon, the deforestation hotspot of greatest intensity in Peru (MAAP #26, MAAP #37, MAAP #45, MAAP #78).
+Cattle ranching is the principal driver of deforestation in the central Peruvian Amazon (MAAP #26, MAAP #37, MAAP #45, MAAP #78).
 We also identified recent deforestation from cattle ranching in northeastern Peru (MAAP #78).

 * Immediately following a major deforestation event, the landscape of felled trees is similar for both agriculture and cattle pasture.
 However, by studying an archive of images and going back in time to analyze older deforestation cases, it is possible to distinguish between the drivers.
 For example, after one or two years, agriculture and cattle pasture appear very different in the images.
 Ther former tends to have organized rows of new plantings, while the latter is mostly grassland.

 Image 6 shows the results of the Interactive Map when applying the “Gold mining” filter.